Eugenie Sage grants $480,000 for waste minimisation research at Scion, Rotorua

-Scion has been given more than $480,000 for waste minimisation research.
+Rotorua will be "on the cutting edge of environmental protection" after Scion was today given more than $480,000 for waste minimisation research.

-Associate Environment Minister Eugenie Sage has just announced the funding during a visit to the Rotorua-based Crown Research Institute at Whakarewarewa.
+Associate Environment Minister Eugenie Sage announced the funding during a visit to the Rotorua-based Crown Research Institute at Whakarewarewa this afternoon.

 Exactly $481,134.70 has been granted from the Government's Waste Minimisation Fund as part of its wider plan to shift "to a clean, green, carbon-neutral New Zealand".